dwalter0/gdorksubdomains/README.md

 # gdorksubdomains-negatemode

 A colleague gave me the idea for this addition.
 Does the same thing but instead of looking through pages, adds negations of found subdomains for each subsequent search.
-This gets more results but I've seen the gdorksubdomains version return a very few results that negatemode doesn't for the same number of requests.
+This gets more results and is better but I've seen the gdorksubdomains version return a very few results that negatemode doesn't for the same number of requests.

 Usage: python3 gdorksubdoms-negatemode.py \<site\> \<number of searches to run\><br>
 eg. python3 gdorksubdoms-negatemode.py tesla.com 4